No matter the nature of your design project, different types of fonts and final font selection is crucial.

 Always keep the hierarchy of your fonts in mind when using them in your project.
-Your primary, secondary, and other fonts have different weights, and they should be used as such.
+Your primary, secondary, and other fonts have different weights and should be used as such.

-There are occasions when the use of more than three fonts is justified, but the golden rule for most cases is to stick to just two or three.
+There are occasions when using more than three fonts is justified, but the golden rule for most cases is to stick to just two or three.

 3. Contrast between fonts

 The next most important aspect is the rule of contrasts.
-This comes into play when you pair two or more fonts in the form of heading + subheading or heading + body text.
+This comes into play when you pair two or more fonts as heading + subheading or heading + body text.

 Taking two fonts that look similar is a recipe for disaster.
 Your design will come across as confusing and unprofessional.
 Always select fonts that appear very different when put together.

-The fonts you combine don’t even have to be from different font families, as long as they have enough contrast.
+The fonts you combine don’t have to be from different font families as long as they have enough contrast.

 4. Screen vs. page legibility